chromeos/chromeos.dev/pages/en/publish/pwa-in-play.md

 ### Signing Key

 Your signing key designates you as the original author of the app and any updates that are made to that app need to use the original signing key used.
 Protect this key as if this key is lost, it may make it impossible to update to your application in the Play Store.
-When initializing your bubblewrap project, bubblewrap will ask for your existing key or create a new key for you.
+When initializing your project, Bubblewrap will ask for your existing key or create a new key for you.

 ### Digital Asset Links